TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Identifier Construction Rule
-A pull request comment is uniquely identified by the ordered tuple (owner, repo, pull_number).
+A pull request comment is uniquely identified by the ordered tuple (owner, repo, pull_number), where:
-- owner and repo identify the repository namespace.
+- owner: The GitHub user or organization that owns the repository.
+- repo: The repository name containing the pull request.
-- pull_number identifies the parent pull request within the repository.
+- pull_number: The numeric identifier of the pull request on which the comment appears.

 ### Addressability (Sender)
 1. Create a new pull request conversation comment